amigotejano/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 The script "run_analysis.R" works on the Samsung datasets to extract mean and standard deviation measurements to calculate the averaged values of an individual in an activity and export its output as a table to "tidy.txt".
+Detail is contained in the comments of the R script itself.